PeppeL-G/bagawork/docs/src/routes/(default)/documentation/component/+page.md

 ## `font()` - Formatting text
-Use the configuration method `font()` to tell the component how text shown on the screen, such as text set through:
+Use the configuration method `font()` to tell the component how the text in the component should be shown on the screen, such as text set through:

 * `Text.text()`
 * `Text.textWithBBCode()`
 * `Button.text()`
 * Etc.

-Should be formatted.
-Pass it an instance of the :docs[Font] class, which you can configure by calling different configuration methods on it (for more information on those methods, see the documentation for the :docs[Font] class).
+Pass it an instance of the :docs[Font] class, which you can configure by calling different configuration methods on it.
+For more information on those methods, see the documentation for the :docs[Font] class.

 The font assigned to a GUI component this way will be passed down to all its child components, and their child components, and so on.
-A child component can override the font it gets from its parent component by calling `.font()` on itself and pass it another font.
+You can make a child component override the font it gets from its parent component by calling `.font()` on the child component and pass it another font.

 ::: tip Example